TimNatal1887/RecipEATS-Project/README.md

 After deploying (*frontend* + *backend*), ensure to test your app thoroughly.

 #### Visual Examples
-The following is an example of our application during the process w/these images showing the application completed at different stages of the project.
-Images highlight different stages of us tackling this recipEATS! project.
+The following is an example of our application being built at different stages, while tackling this recipEATS! project.
+Here are just a few images showing our process.
 WIREFRAMES (desktop and mobile)

 <img src="https://res.cloudinary.com/dgifdj6nx/image/upload/v1706898185/Screenshot_2024-02-01_at_10.51.48_PM_mm2kee.png" alt="Landing-desktop" width="400" height="400">